tenox7/micropolis/README.md

 Replace `yourfolder/res/sim` with the binary from the releases folder (or compile yourself).

+## Troubleshooting

+### Couldn't add a player on :0.0...

+Most commonly this is an authorization issue.
+Try running `xhost +`.

+Secondly could be lack of 8-bit color display or visual.
+Try changing number of colors to 8bpp.
+On certain platforms you can add a 8bpp visual.

+### The window editor is too small on my giant display

+Edit res/weditor.tcl and change "wm maxsize ..."

 ## Currently supported OS

 - AIX 4.3, 5.1 (ppc, ia64)